File and Directory Entries API

 EDITORIAL: This section should be merged into [FileAPI] once it is complete.

 EDITORIAL: This section should be merged into [HTML] once it is complete.
-Sections such as the steps to construct the form data set need to be extended to include the webkitRelativePath property.
+Sections such as the steps to construct the entry list need to be extended to include the webkitRelativePath property.

 INTEROP: In Chrome, webkitEntries is only populated as the result of a drag-and-drop operation, not when the element is clicked.
 Should we fix this so it is always populated?